-The Echinops group is a broad one with many subspecies, including the blue, E. bannaticus; the great, E. sphaerocephalus; and the tall, E. exaltatus, varieties.
+The Echinops genus is a broad one containing many species, including the blue, E. bannaticus; great, E. sphaerocephalus; and tall, E. exaltatus, varieties.

 Some are naturalized across the US, most notably E. sphaerocephalus, which is considered to be a noxious weed in Illinois.

 Read on for everything you need to know to grow small globe thistle, E. ritro, in your gardens.

 What You’ll Learn

 Let’s get started!

 Cultivation and History